peteroupc/peteroupc.github.io/graphics.md

 [^3]: One editor specialized for creating classic 3-D models is the open-source tool [**_Blockbench_**](https://www.blockbench.net/).
 For classic 3-D scenes, there is the open-source tool [**_Trenchbroom_**](https://trenchbroom.github.io/).

-[^4]: This is also known as _visible primitives_ or _visible primitives per frame_; in the case of polygons or triangles, this is also called _visible polygons (per frame)_ or _visible triangles (per frame)_.
-This maximum assumes the game's target rate is 60 frames per second.
+[^4]: There are many [**definitions of triangles**](https://developer.arm.com/community/arm-community-blogs/b/mobile-graphics-and-gaming-blog/posts/triangles-per-second-performance-metric-or-chocolate-teapot) per frame.
+One definition is the triangles processed each frame after their vertices are transformed but before they are clipped (corresponding to the `GL_PRIMITIVES_GENERATED` query in [**OpenGL 3.1**](https://registry.khronos.org/OpenGL/specs/gl/glspec31.pdf), section 2.16).
+Another definition (often called _visible triangles_) is the number of triangles under the first definition that are neither back-facing nor totally outside the view volume.
+Clipping these visible triangles to the view volume (which can sometimes produce more triangles) leads to a third definition: the triangles inside the volume that result after this clipping.
+A similar situation occurs with "primitives per frame" rather than "triangles per frame".
+For purposes of this specification, an overestimate of primitives per frame (such as in the first definition) is better than an underestimate.
+The maximum number of primitives per frame in this specification was determined based on a target rate of 60 frames per second.

 [^5]: _Quake_ (1996) also employed _subdivision rasterization_ for drawing small and relatively distant triangles whose vertices are rounded to integers, an algorithm likewise in scope here (Abrash (1997), chapter 69).